mj-gowda/number-guesser/README.md

 # number-guesser
-game to guess number
+game to guess number.
-your opponent is the computer
+Your opponent is the computer
-You can guess number between 0 and 9 , the closest number to the answer which is random will be the wiiner
+You can guess number between 0 and 9 , the first one to guess the number is the winner of the round.